 Once your color is applied, apply a cap to your hair.
 Most hair care boxes will suggest leaving the color on for 30-40 minutes.
 For locs, I suggest 45–50 minutes.
 Since your hair is matted, it will take longer for the color to penetrate.
 While you are waiting for your color to take, use your Cleansing Wipe (included) to remove all the additional color from the skin around your hairline, hands, and ears, being sure not to remove the color from your hair.

 Madison Reed will provide with really great shampoo and conditioner for washing out your hair color.
 You want to rinse your hair until the water runs clear–normally two washes.
 With loc’d hair, I suggest following up with a deep oil conditioner to properly nourish the hair.
 You can apply coconut oil or Jamaican castor oil.
-Madison Reed also has a Style serum that works great to increase the sheen to the hair.

 Once your hair is washed and conditioned, go ahead and retwist your locs to style.
 Coloring locs require a lot of moisture and attention.
 Madison Reed hair color is great because it does not dry your hair out like many hair coloring kits, but you still want to take the extra step in making sure you are properly moisturizing your hair daily to reduce any amount of breakage.